 A local support network like no other

 For any business seeking to set up an operation in a new location, the availability of local support can make a huge difference.
-Gareth describes the support available in Cornwall as “unique”, citing the help he received from Invest in Cornwall and other organisations to connect with local recruitment agencies and to negotiate the planning process for the Quintdown Park premises, among other initiatives.
+Gareth describes the support available in Cornwall as “unique”, citing the help he received from Cornwall Trade and Investment and other organisations to connect with local recruitment agencies and to negotiate the planning process for the Quintdown Park premises, among other initiatives.